b-duncs/holbertonschool-system_engineering-devops/README.md

 - `for`: repeatedly execute a set of commands for every element present
 - `while`: repeatedly execute a set of commands as long as the *COMMAND* returns true
 - `until`: executes a set of commands as long as the final command has an exit status which is not zero
 - `if`: executes commands based on conditions

+## 0x05.
+Processes and Signals

+**man or help**

+- `ps`: report a snapshot of the current processes
+- `pgrep`: looks through the currently running processes and lists the process IDS which match the selection criteria to stdout
+- `pkill`: will send the specified signal (by default `SIGTERM`) to each process instead of listing them on stdout
+- `kill`: terminate a process
+- `exit`: cause normal process termination
+- `trap`: trap signals